 Can I carry on breastfeeding?

-The National Health Service 2, NICE guidelines3, The Academy of Breastfeeding Medicine 4 and La Leche League Great Britain (see excerpt below) advise continuing to breastfeed during treatment of a breast abscess.
-It is important to keep the breast well drained.
+The National Health Service 11, NICE guidelines12 and The Academy of Breastfeeding Medicine 13 advise continuing to breastfeed during treatment of a breast abscess.
+It’s helpful to empty the breast as thoroughly as possible and avoid breast milk building up in the breast.
+As mentioned above, a lactating breast is never truly empty so in practice this means removing or draining most of the available milk.
 If it is too painful to breastfeed directly then try pumping or hand expressing.
 Some mothers continue to feed on the unaffected side while allowing the breast with the abscess to dry up.
-Breast milk may leak from the incision or puncture site.
-This is normal and will help to keep the wound clean and heal well.
-Covering the site with a dry, absorbent dressing—changing it as necessary—will usually be recommended by your health professional.

 What if MRSA is diagnosed?

 Staphylococcus aureus is a bacteria found on our skin that is often associated with a breast abscess.
 When strains of Staphylococcus aureus bacteria (staph) are resistant to the usual antibiotics they are known as methicillin or meticillin-resistant Staphylococcus aureus (MRSA).
 In most cases by the time MRSA is diagnosed your baby will have already been exposed to the bacteria.
-Breastfeeding can usually continue uninterrupted while mother, or mother and baby, have treatment—unless your baby is premature or very poorly.
-MRSA can be spread by skin-to-skin contact so special hygiene precautions will be needed if you have an MRSA infected wound.
+Unless your baby is premature or very poorly, breastfeeding can usually continue uninterrupted while mother, or mother and baby, have treatment.14 MRSA can be spread by skin-to-skin contact so special hygiene precautions will be needed if you have an MRSA infected wound.
 For further information and recommendations if you have MRSA on the breast, especially if it is close to the nipple, see Staph, MRSA and Breastfeeding.

 A breast abscess is a rare condition in a breastfeeding mother and usually follows a clear period of prolonged engorgement and infective mastitis.
 If you suspect you have an abscess the recommendations are to keep your breast milk flowing by frequent breastfeeding, hand expressing or pumping, and seek urgent treatment from your health care professionals.